 A Maine Coon is often described as having a “rectangular body.”
 This just means that they are broad chested, muscular, and well-built, not svelte and lanky like some cats.
 They are late bloomers and don’t fully fill out until they are three to five years old, unlike typical cats who mature by their first birthday.

 Colors vary.
 The Cat Fancier’s Association counts 75 color combinations and disallows only two (lilac and chocolate) because they may indicate crossbreeding.
 But the most common color is brown tabby.
 The tabby coat was so prevalent in Maine that locals referred to any non-tabby cats by a separate name: Maine Shags.
-Today there are solid-colored Maine Coons in black, white, and red, and bi-colors who are red and white or blue and white.
+Today there are solid-colored Maine Coons in black, white, and red, and bi-colors who are red and white, black and white, or blue and white.